 Most states and localities generate a significant portion of state and local revenue from the taxation of retail sales.
 Such taxes are attractive because they are relatively easy to administer.
 They provide a stable revenue source, typically fluctuating less than an income tax.

 A third cause for the regressive nature of sales taxes is that most states only tax the sale of goods, not services.
-For example, some states may tax lawnmowers while not taxing lawn care service.
+For example, some states may tax lawnmowers while not taxing lawn care services.
 People with higher incomes are more likely than people with lower incomes to pay for services.
 Taxing services can reduce the regressivity of the sales tax and broaden the tax base.

 In addition to taxing services, policymakers can address the regressive nature of the sales tax in two ways.
 One is by lowering the tax on certain necessities, such as groceries.
 Necessities make up a larger share of consumption for households with lower incomes.
 This approach, however, is poorly targeted and creates administrative complexity.
 The other approach is to provide a credit directly to qualified individuals to offset the burden of the sales tax.
 But this requires a mechanism to issue credits to those who do not file income tax returns.